-Eran Tromer's group at Tel Aviv University is studying a variety of research problems in information security and cryptography.
+Eran Tromer's research group studies a variety of research problems in information security and cryptography.
 We have open positions in several projects, on a variety of topics.

 Here are some of the things you could do in the group: